-Fairmount Park – There’s so much to do in this great expanse of land.
+There’s so much to do in this great expanse of land.
 Play a game of frisbee, let the pup run around, stop by some of the mansions in the area, or visit the famous whispering bench by Memorial Hall.

-Rocky Statue and Art Museum Steps – From the famous movie by the same name, many people’s visit to the city is not complete without a run up the steps and a picture by the statue.
+Made famous by the iconic Sylvester Stallone movie, many people’s visit to the city is not complete without a run up the steps and a picture by the statue.
 Since they’re in the same location, it’s easy to do both!

-This is the newest addition to the city’s landscape and offers travelers on it a wonderful skyline view, and the ability to walk, jog, run, bike, or simply sit and enjoy the views.
-It connects the Schuylkill River Trail from Locust Street to the South Street Bridge.
+This is the newest addition to the city’s landscape.
+It offers visitors a wonderful skyline view and the ability to walk, jog, run, bike, or simply sit and enjoy the views.
+It connects the Schuylkill River Trail from Locust Street to the South Street Bridge and beyond.

 Explore other options for Philadelphia fun: Top 10 Things for Families to do in Philadelphia.

-Indoor Sites and Offbeat Ideas
+Free Things To Do In Philadelphia: Indoor Sites and Offbeat Ideas

-Kimmel Center – Take a tour of this fantastic acoustical wonder where many great concerts, shows, and performances are held annually to truly appreciate its function and beauty.
+Take a tour of this fantastic acoustical wonder where many great concerts, shows, and performances are held annually to truly appreciate its function and beauty.

-What’s a visit to a city without a stop into a church?
+What’s a visit to a major city without a stop into a church?
 This one doesn’t wow upon first glance, but step inside or take the free audio tour on their website and you’re in for a true treat.